kuvacode/smartshooter-api/external_api.rst

 type.
 The fields that are JSON objects, it lists the valid sub-fields that may be contained within that object.

+AutoConnect
+  :Type:            boolean
+  :Description:     Contains the value for the 'Auto Connect' option

+AutoSynchroniseTime
+  :Type:            boolean
+  :Description:     Contains the value for the 'Auto Synchronise Time' option

 Autofocus
   :Type:            object
   :Description:     Contains fields for the Autofocus request
   :Request fields:  - "[CAMERA SELECTION FIELDS]"

+Barcode
+  :Type:            string
+  :Description:     Contains the [Z] barcode text

 BulbTimer
   :Type:            int64